Anri-H/ACA-Lessons/Homeworks/ArrayMethods/README.md

 ## Filter

 The method looks for a single (first) element that makes the function return .findtrue

 If there may be many, we can use arr.filter(fn).

+The syntax is:

 ```javascript
 arr.filter(function(item, index, array) {